eclipse-archived/ceylon-lang.org/documentation/faq/language-design.md

 (which is what any system of generics allows) but also over type constructors.

-Without type constructor parameterization, we can't form certain kind of higher-order abstractions, the most famous of which is `Functor`, which abstracts over "container types" which support the ability to `map()` a function to elements.
+Without type constructor parameterization, we can't form certain higher-order abstractions, the most famous of which is `Functor`, which abstracts over "container types" that support the ability to `map()` a function to elements.
-(Another famous one is `Monad`.)
+(Another famous example is `Monad`.)

 We have not yet decided if Ceylon needs this feature.
 It is mentioned as a proposal in [Chapter 3 of the language